 Part of our growth strategy relies on our ability to deliver significant value in a short time to our customers, so that our customers will scale the use of our platform throughout their enterprise.
 Accordingly, our future success depends in part on our ability to exhibit this value and sell additional licenses and products to our existing customers, and our customers renewing their licenses with us and our channel partners when the contract term expires.
-The terms of our license agreements are primarily annual, with some quarterly, semi-annual, and multi-year.
+Our license agreements primarily have annual terms, and some of our license agreements have multi-year terms.
+We generally do not sell standalone licenses with a term of less than one year.
+However, during the term of an annual contract or the last year of a multi-year contract, our customers may enter into an additional license agreement with a termination date that is coterminous with the anniversary date of such annual contract.
 Our customers have no obligation to renew their licenses for our products after the expiration of their license period.
 We also provide some customers the opportunity to use our automation platform and products for free prior to purchasing a license.
 We also work with our customers to identify opportunities for follow-on sales to increase our footprint within their businesses.